daranzolin/daranzolin.github.io/_posts/2022-06-10-abstracting-dbplyr.markdown

 2 Sophomore    29
 ```

+Note the use of `!!`, called the 'injection operator'.
 Filtering functions are versatile and include parameters.
 Suppose I have three varying definitions of 'international' students:

 {% highlight r %}
 international <- function(type = c("def1", "def2", "def3")) {